Samuel W. Mitcham: The German Defeat in the East, 1944-1945

 In The German Defeat in the East, 1944-1945 (2001), Mitcham attempts to explain the final months of World War II on the Eastern Front, beginning with the Dnieper–Carpathian offensive and Operation Bagration, and ending with the Battle of Romania and the Siege of Budapest.

 The book received a mostly negative review by historian Lee Baker in The Journal of Slavic Military Studies who wrote that Mitcham utilized outdated secondary sources and provided a single-sided German perspective.
 Baker noted that the book's greatest strength is including "a good deal of operational detail without becoming overwhelmingly tedious or trivial" and wrote that it might be a good place to begin for readers unfamiliar with the Battle of Moscow, Battle of Stalingrad and other key battles of the Eastern Front.
 Nevertheless, Baker describes the book as "not about the defeat of Germany on the eastern front by the Red Army, but rather a tale of German heroism and bungled orders from German command structures".
 He further characterises the book as "very old-fashioned" and relying "solely upon German sources or obsolete interpretations from the Cold War era".

 The Rise of the Wehrmacht: The German Armed Forces and World War II

 In The Rise of the Wehrmacht (2008), Mitcham gives a military history of Germany and its war effort from the fall of the House of Hohenzollern in 1918 to the Battle of Stalingrad in 1943 with a focus on the Wehrmacht.

 Historian Keith Eubank, specializing in WWII, wrote a positive review of the book in CHOICE: Current Reviews for Academic Libraries.
-He calls it "very readable" and "an excellent addition to all collections dealing with WWII".
+He highly recommends it, calling it "very readable" and "an excellent addition to all collections dealing with WWII".

-Historian James Corum writes that there is nothing original in Mitcham's book and "Of the many histories of the Wehrmacht that I have read and reviewed over many years this ranks as perhaps the worst".
+Historian James Corum wrote a negative review of the book in The Journal of Military History, stating that there is nothing original in Mitcham's book and that "Of the many histories of the Wehrmacht that I have read and reviewed over many years this ranks as perhaps the worst".